User Guide – Metatrader Stop Loss/Take Profit Advisor

 What is the numerical output in the data window and how can it be used?

-The stop and profit levels are output in the data window and in the panel (if displayed).
+The stop and profit levels are output in the data window and in the panel.
 The values are output as price levels (not pips or points).

-The indicators seems to return equal values for the sell and the buy side, i.e. sell TP = buy TP and sell SL = buy SL.
+The indicator sometimes returns equal sizes for the sell and the buy side, i.e. sell TP = buy TP and sell SL = buy SL.
 Is this correct?